-- Identify key institutional characteristics of universal access to energy services.
+- Identify key institutional characteristics of universal access to energy services;

-- Analyze the security of supply and reliability of energy services in various energy systems and the related short-term versus long-term considerations.
+- Analyze the security of supply and reliability of energy services in various energy systems and the related short-term versus long-term considerations;

 - Evaluate the social and environmental acceptability of energy services provision in different economic and socio-cultural contexts.

-The course materials of this course are Copyright Delft University of Technology and are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike (CC-BY-NC-SA) 4.0 International License.
+Unless otherwise specified, the Course Materials of this course are Copyright Delft University of Technology and are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.